 Tolerate: Deer, Drought, Erosion, Dry Soil, Shallow-Rocky Soil, Black Walnut, Air Pollution

 No serious insect or disease problems.
-Cedar apple rust is common in many areas.
-Susceptible to twig blight.
+Cedar apple rust is a common problem for many different junipers, but this cultivar has good resistance.
+Susceptible to twig blight and scale.
 Watch for bagworms.
 Mites may occur.